Natural Hoof Care & Barefoot Trimming

 A lot of research has been done (see Library) on the hoofs of wild mustangs living in America.
 These mustangs have healthy, strong hoofs with which they walk, trot and gallop 20 to 50 kilometers a day on hard surfaces with rocks and stones.
 Growth and wear are in balance.
 The hoof and leg problems that domesticated horses, shod or barefoot, so frequently experience, are practically absent in the wild.
 The wild horse’s hoof mechanism works perfectly and as a result they have hard hoofs, strong legs and optimal blood circulation.

 Our domesticated horses, however, do not go 20 to 50 kilometers a day over the planes in America.
 Our horses sometimes stand in mud, they sometimes get more and sometimes get less exercise.
 Although we keep our horses out 24/7, we are lucky if they move 10-15 kilometers a day.
-Therefore, their hoofs cannot be compared with the wild mustangs hoofs.
+Therefore, their hoofs cannot be compared with the wild mustang hoofs.
 Below you see a mustang hoof on the left and on the right a healthy, functional domestic hoof trimmed with the Apex barefoot trim.
 It has a strong heel buttress, good sole depth, and no cracks or flares in the hoof wall.

 Many barefoot trimming methods use the wild hoof as a model.
 However, we must look at each hoof individually and cannot put a model on them.
 Methods that use measurements or numbers to map a hoof, cannot work for all hoofs as each individual hoof is different!
 Also, when trimming we should take into account the living conditions, footing, changeable weather conditions, and feeding.
-As domestic horses usually do not have the necessity and opportunity to walk over long distances, we imitate natural wear by trimming the hoofs regularly to help them keeping their natural shape.
-At Havana Horses we trim using the Apex Trim Method by Lana Comeriato (USA).
+As domestic horses usually do not have the necessity and opportunity to walk over long distances, we imitate natural wear by trimming the hoofs regularly (every 2 weeks) to help them keeping their natural shape.
+At Havana Horses we trim using the Apex Trim Method developed by Lana Comeriato (USA).
 With the Apex barefoot trim we build strong heels, which is very important as horses are heel-landing, and a well developed digital cushion.
 Lack of digital cushion is a big problem for horses that have been over lowered in the heels and/or shod for a longer time.
 A big, plump digital cushion and heel bulbs provide a spring and cushion for the horse with every step.
 We create buttress height so the digital cushion has room.
 Too low heels compress the digital cushion, the frog and heel bulbs and make the horse sore.
 A tight lamina connection between hoof wall and hoof bone is key for a sound horse.

 All our horses go barefoot.
 Some of our horses have come from quite challenging backgrounds as they were shod and stabled before, and some had fairly severe hoof issues when they came to Havana Horses, but are either in excellent shape or are well on their way now, rehabbing with the Apex method.